 Once you’ve got the frame into position, ensure that it really is accurately installed before moving on.
 If the diagonal measurements of your frame aren’t within a few millimetres of one another, then you’ll want to stop and make the appropriate adjustments.

 Suffice to say, installing a set of bifold doors isn’t a one-person job.
 If you’re just installing a small set for a cupboard, you might be able to go it alone – but you’ll likely do a better job with the help of a friend.

 Installing a folding door might seem a fiendishly complicated task, but it’s something that an experienced DIY enthusiast should have little trouble getting to grips with.
-If you’re at all unsure of your skills, however, it’s probably best to get your door professionally installed.
+If you’re at all unsure of your skills, however, it’s probably best to get your bifold patio doors professionally installed.